History of the Order of Christ: Secularization of the Order

 Pope Pius VI (1789) and Queen Mary I made the last attempt to reform the order.
 This reform made the convent of Tomar once again the headquarters of the whole order.
 The sovereign still remained Grand Master, but instead of the conventual prior there was a grand prior of the Order.
 In 1789 the Portuguese Order lost its religious character, being secularised by Queen Mary.
 Since 1789, the members consisted (besides the Grand Master and Great Commander) of six Knights of the Grand Cross, four hundred and fifty Commanders, and an unlimited number of Knights.
 Foreigners were exempt from the rules, but, at the same time, were excluded from the participation in the revenues of the Order.
 Only Catholics of noble descent could be admitted to the Order.
 The Order of Christ also survived in Brazil until the end of the Monarchic period in 1889.

 In 1834 when the civil government of Portugal became anti-Catholic, after the defeat of King Miguel in the Civil War, under the constitutional monarchy the order lost its properties.
 The ancient Military Orders were transformed by the liberal constitution and subsequent legislation into mere Orders of Merit.
 The privileges which once had been an essential part of the membership of the old military orders were also ceased.

 In 1910, when Portuguese monarchy ended, the Republic of Portugal abolished all the Orders except the Order of the Tower and Sword.
-However, in 1917, at the end of the Great War, some of these Orders were re-established as mere Orders of Merit to reward outstanding services to the state, the office of Grand Master belonging to the Head of State - the President of the Republic.
-The Military Order of Christ, together with the other Portuguese Orders of Merit, had its Statutes revised in several occasions, during the First Republic (1910–1926), then in 1962, and again in 1986.
+However, in 1917, at the end of the Great War, some of these Orders were re-established as mere Orders of Merit, to reward outstanding services to the state; the office of Grand Master belongs to the Head of State – the President of the Republic.
+The Military Order of Christ, together with the other Portuguese Orders of Merit, had its statutes revised in several occasions, during the First Republic (1910–1926), then in 1962, and again in 1986.

 The order is currently governed by a Chancellor and a Council of eight members, appointed by the President of the Republic, to assist him as Grand Master in all matters concerning the administration of the Order.
-The Order, despite its name, can be conferred on civilians and on military, Portuguese and foreigners, for outstanding services to the Republic, in parliament, in the government, in the diplomatic service, in the Courts of Justice, on public authorities or on the Civil Service.
+The Military Order of Christ, despite its name, can be conferred both on civilians and on military, and on Portuguese and foreigners.
+Membership is conferred for outstanding services to the Republic of Portugal in parliament, in the government, in the diplomatic service, in courts of justice, in the civil service, or for meritorious service as a public authority.